zakhardage/Shopify-Wholesale/README.md

 QUANTITY MINIMUMS

+1. Add the fields from the settings_schema.json file to your theme's settings_schema.json file

+2. Enter the minimum wholesale product quantities in your theme settings separated by a comma in this format type:qty

 1. Replace <form action="/cart/add" method="post"> with <form action="/cart/add" method="post" {% if minimum == true %}onsubmit="return qtyCheck()"{% endif %}>

 2. Above the opening form tag, add: